 Where do I edit?

-There are several ways of getting to the editing interface (expand the blue bar below for details), but all of them require that you log into the site first, and be the owner of the page/post, or be an editor or administrator of the site.
+There are several ways of getting to the editing interface, but all of them require that you log into the site first, and be the owner of the page/post, or be an editor or administrator of the site.

 From the dashboard